 Here we have haru ddukbhokkie £5.
 (Chewy rice sticks and vegetables).
-They have the texture of wine gums and are cooked in palate slapping gochujung, giving them a nice little savoury-sweet chilli kick.
+They have the texture of wine gums and are cooked in palate slapping gochujung, giving them an intense savoury-sweet chilli kick.
 The vegetables were cabbage, spring onion, slithers of Korean fish cakes are thrown in for good measure.
 Delicious.

 Gimbab £3.
 A must have and quite possibly a guilty pleasure for me – why may you ask?
 It contains cucumber, carrot match sticks, egg, takuan (pickled daikon) and crab – not quite the real thing, but crab flavoured sticks, which is the guilty bit, but who cares when something taste so good.
 I love the way they gloss the nori with sesame oil and sprinkle toasted sesame seeds on top for extra nuttiness.

 Ojinguh Bbokum £11.
 This was the spicy squid cooked in gochujang, onions and peppers on a sizzling plate.
-You get a hot, sweet, savoury taste just like the rice sticks but came with a very mild curry flavour – they were a joy to eat and were full of tongue tingling spicy persuasion!
+You get a hot, sweet, savoury taste just like the rice sticks, but tones of very mild curry flavour come to the show – they were a joy to eat and were full of tongue tingling spicy persuasion!

 Daktongjip £11.
 This one is for the advanced eater and not for the faint of heart – they are actually chicken giblets sliced very thinly, stir fried, placed on an sizzling plate with thick slices of garlic, peppers and onions that caramelise.
-There’s no prior slow cooking so the texture has a crunchy, but the flavours were incredible they were real treat to eat.
+There’s no prior slow cooking, so the texture is all about the crunch, the incredible flavours meant that they were real treat to eat.